-The commitment to foster an organizational culture of respect that is embedded throughout The communes to user an organizational curue on repect that is emicedued introduced introduced introduced interval the school system is a priority of the employee expanizations, the Board of Education, and the superintendent and executive staff.
+The commitment to foster an organizational culture of respect that is embedded throughout the school system is a priority of the employee organizations, the Board of Education, and the superintendent and executive staff.
 This culture is built on the belief that all employees, both school-based and nonschool-based, are essential to a successful learning environment.
-Inherent to this belief is the recognition that there is strength in diversity, which is inclusive accessing the successful and the superintense of the strength in diversity. of all groups and individuals.
-We are committed to
+Inherent to this belief is the recognition that there is strength in diversity, which is inclusive of all groups and individuals.
+We are committed to:

-- Trust in each other - Use of collaborative and interest-based processes - Recognizing the collective bargaining relationships as opportunities to enhance this culture - · Recognition of every employee's contributions - High expectations for all staff and students that are reasonable, clear, and transparent - · Open, honest contributions without fear of retribution - · Open and effective communication - · Respect for various points of view - Civility in all of our interactions - Team building and working together as teams
+- Trust in each other - Use of collaborative and interest-based processes - Recognizing the collective bargaining relationships as opportunities to enhance this culture - · Recognition of every employee's contributions - · High expectations for all staff and students that are reasonable, clear, and transparent - Open, honest contributions without fear of retribution - Open and effective communication - Respect for various points of view - Civility in all of our interactions - Team building and working together as teams

 There is a commitment to fostering and sustaining a culture of respect through supports and structures.
 In order to be effective, these supports and structures should be embedded throughout the system, visible and accessible to everyone, and seen as fair and equitable.
-In order to make certain that this culture is promoted throughout the school system, time is needed for collaboration, training, and professional development and resources are needed to resource the time. accomplish this.
+In order to make certain that this culture is promoted throughout the school system, time is needed for collaboration, training, and professional development and resources are needed to accomplish this.

-Examples of supports and structures include, but are not limited to:
+- Examples of supports and structures include, but are not limited to: - Board of Education policies, such as the Creating A Positive Work Environment in A Self-renewing Organization and Human Relations policies. - Professional growth systems, which include professional development, employee orientation, mentoring, training, recognition, support for new and under-performing employees, and professional development plans - Collaborative processes, such as labor/management collaboration committees, Councils on Teaching and Learning, principal leadership groups, cross functional teams, advisory committees, and Study Circles - Diversity training and development initiatives - Continuous improvement processes, including the Baldrige-guided school improvement process - Communication processes, including satisfaction and climate surveys, focus groups, budget forums, and various feedback reports

-- Board of Education policies, such as the Creating A Positive Work Environment in A Self-renewing Organization and Human Relations policies. - Professional growth systems, which include professional development, employee orientation, mentoring, training, recognition, support for new and under-performing employees, and professional development plans - Collaborative processes, such as labor/management collaboration committees, Councils on Teaching and Learning, principal leadership groups, cross functional teams, advisory committees, and Study Circles - · Diversity training and development initiatives - Continuous improvement processes, including the Baldrige-guided school improvement process - Communication processes, including satisfaction and climate surveys, focus groups, budget forums, and various feedback reports - Dispute resolution activities
+• Dispute resolution activities